 The procedure allows the UE, which owns public subscription/credentials and is not initially provisioned with vertical credentials to obtain vertical credentials and configuration parameters to access vertical network and its service.

 When the UE is provisioned with vertical credentials and configuration parameters related to a PNI-NPN, it may re-register to the PNI-NPN according to the updated CAG information or S-NSSAIs included in UE configuration parameters.
+The PS and vertical server can be located in the same DN or different DN.

 6.7.2.2 Architecture